thoughtram/blog/_posts/2016-07-18-guards-in-angular-2.md

 We've now seen how `CanActivate` can work in different scenarios, but as mentioned earlier, we have a few more guard interfaces we can take advantage of. `CanDeactivate` gives us a chance to decide if we really want to navigate **away** from a route.
 This can be very useful, if for example we want to prevent our users from losing unsaved changes when filling out a form and accidently clicking on a button to cancel the process.

+The `CanDeactive` guard also has access to the instance of the active component.
+With this we can take the user experience even to a higher level.
+Instead of asking an (unwanted) user confirmation every time, we can do this conditionally by checking if change were made.

 Implementing a `CanDeactivate` guard is very similar to implementing a `CanActivate` guard.
 All we have to do is to create again, either a function, or a class that implements the `CanDeactivate` interface.
 We can implement a super simple safety net for our users like this:

 {% highlight js %}
 {% raw %}